 Keep our waters clean!
 Keep our creeks pristine!

+The Lasting Impacts of Dismantling the Clean Water Act.
 Last week, the Trump Administration dismantled wetland and river protections, some of which have existed for 50 years, since the Clean Water Act.
 This will have lasting negative impacts on our fragile desert ecosystems.

 Wait, back up, what happened?